 Conservation subdivisions permit single-family residential development in rural areas with reductions in lot area and setback standards, in return for the landowner setting aside a large portion of the site in open space.
 Generally, a conservation subdivision has three primary characteristics: smaller building lots; more open space; and protection of natural features and agricultural lands.
+Figure A.1 illustrates conservation design.
 The rules for site development emphasize setting aside and conserving the most sensitive areas of a site, with the development of building lots on the remaining less sensitive areas.
 In most cases, by locating development on smaller lots and maintaining open space, a landowner can achieve similar densities as with a conventional subdivision.
 The additional open space, the protection of natural features, and a more compact development form benefit both the residents and the greater public.
-Conservation subdivisions implement Charleston County's land use planning goals by helping residential development in the Rural Areas maintain rural character and open space, encourage compact development form, and preserve natural features.
+Conservation subdivisions implement Charleston County's land use planning goals by helping residential development in the Rural Areas maintain rural character and open space, encourage compact development opment form, and preserve natural features.
+Conservation subdivisions/clustering and connectivity through existing neighborhoods should be coordinated with and supported by existing residents.
 The actual process of designing a conservation subdivision typically involves the following four basic steps: